engine-plus/StarLake/README.md

 Depending on the specific scenario, you can choose to use a range partition, a hash partition, or both.
 When a hash partition is specified, the data in StarTable will be unique by the primary key, which is the hash partition field + range partition field (if any).

-StarTable supports upsert operation only if the hash partition is specified.
+When a hash partition is specified, StarTable supports upsert operations, where writing to data in APPEND mode is disabled, and the `starTable.upsert()` method can be used instead.

 ### 1.4 Code Examples
 ```scala